What Are Social Media Marketing Platforms?

-Trying to administer this without the help of the right social media management platform can cause messaging errors and duplicated efforts at each store location.
-A content template feature would be game changer in this scenario.
+Trying to administer this without the help of the best social media management platform can cause messaging errors and duplicated efforts at each store location.
+A content template feature would be a game changer in this scenario.

 3. The Importance of Content / Brand Governance